ejrgit/finalCapstone/README.md

 This is for the final capstone project.

-1. Brief description
+Section 1.
+Brief description
-2. Methods used
+Section 2.
+Methods used
-3. How it can be used
+Section 3.
+How it can be used
-4. Credits and Highlights
+Section 4.
+Credits and Highlights

 1. The final Capstone project covers Image Processing using the MNIST dataset.
 It uses machine learning techniques built into Python to show accuracy and precision of the image processiing task.